Graylog2/collector-sidecar/README.md

 Also notice that the NXLog file input is currently not able to do a SavePos for file tailing, this will be fixed in a future version.

-Install the NXLog package from the offical download [page](https://nxlog.org/products/nxlog-community-edition/download) and deactive the system service.
+Install the NXLog package from the offical download [page](https://nxlog.org/products/nxlog-community-edition/download) and deactivate the system service.
 We just need the binaries installed on that host.

 ```